The internet, freshly baked.

 The web used to be full of weird, brilliant, hand-written stuff.
 Then the feed got hijacked by ranking models, engagement bait, and highly-processed AI slop with no real substance.
 No nutrition, no calories, just keywords tuned for SEO.

 We're trying to pick out the parts of that web still worth reading.
-So far: 5,341 publishers, 32,124 feeds, naively scored against clickbait and content-padding.
+So far: 5,341 publishers, 32,138 feeds, naively scored against clickbait and content-padding.
 AI helps in the kitchen.
-Slop gets ranked down, whoever wrote it.
-Better sources, better answers, whether the reader is human or the agent working for them.
+We want to build the anti-slop reader.

 - Human input